Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-asset-types.md

 * **Name**.
 The name of the asset that will be displayed everywhere assets are used.
 * **Category**.
 The category for this asset type.
 * **Description**.
 A description of this asset type.
+* **Preferred SLA**: The preferred Service Level Agreement (SLA) for this asset type.
+This is the SLA that will be used when raising a request for an asset of this type.

 ### Asset Card customization